Key principles

 There are three fundamental drivers of cost with AWS: compute, storage, and outbound data transfer.
 These characteristics vary somewhat, depending on the AWS product and pricing model you choose.

 In most cases, there is no charge for inbound data transfer or for data transfer between other AWS services within the same Region.
 There are some exceptions, so be sure to verify data transfer rates before beginning.
 Outbound data transfer is aggregated across services and then charged at the outbound data transfer rate.
 This charge appears on the monthly statement as AWS Data Transfer Out.
 The more data you transfer, the less you pay per GB.
-For compute resources, you pay hourly from the time you launch a resource until the time you terminate it, unless you have made a reservation for which the cost is agreed upon beforehand.
+For compute resources, you pay by the hour or by the second from the time you launch a resource until the time you stop or terminate it, unless you have made a reservation for which the cost is agreed upon beforehand.
 For data storage and transfer, you typically pay per GB.

 Start early with cost optimization

-and physical servers) for variable expenses, and only pay for IT
+centers and physical servers) for variable expenses, and only

-as you consume it.
-And, because of the economies of scale, the
+pay for IT as you consume it.
+And because of the economies of

-starting your migration journey to the cloud, AWS has a set of
+are just starting your migration journey to the cloud, AWS has a

-solutions to help you manage and optimize your spend.
-This
+set of solutions to help you manage and optimize your spend.

-includes services, tools, and resources to organize and track cost
+This includes services, tools, and resources to organize and

-and usage data, enhance control through consolidated billing and
+track cost and usage data, enhance control through consolidated

-access permission, enable better planning through budgeting and
+billing and access permission, enable better planning through

-forecasts, and further lower cost with resources and pricing
+budgeting and forecasts, and further lower cost with resources

-optimizations.
-To learn how you can optimize and save costs today,
+and pricing optimizations.
+To learn how you can optimize and

 Maximize the power of flexibility